KeckObservatory/mKTL/doc/example/get.rst

-An :class:`Item` instance is required to perform any client operations; the :func:`get` method should be invoked to acquire a cached singleton for any/all subsequent use.
-Case is not significant in the key name.
+An :class:`Item` instance is required to perform any client operations; the :func:`get` method should be invoked to acquire a cached singleton for any/all subsequent use; key names are case insensitive.
 The required boilerplate is short::

     import mktl